Skip Navigation. Skip to content

 2. Impaired Objectivity: This type of OCI arises when a University Member’s work on a government contract places the University in a situation of evaluating itself or a related entity.
 For example, the University’s work under one government contract could require it to evaluate its own activities or evaluation of proposals from entities competing with the University.
 In this case, the concern is that the University cannot render impartial advice under a federal contract.

 3. Biased Ground Rules: This type of OCI arises when a University Member provides consultation, advice, or technical assistance relating to a federal funding opportunity, and the University then applies for that same funding opportunity.
-For example, a Faculty Member may serve on a federal advisory board or act as a consultant to develop standards that are used as the basis for a Scope of Work or specifications that are used to support a federal funding opportunity.
+For example, a faculty member may serve on a federal advisory board or act as a consultant to develop standards that are used as the basis for a scope of work or specifications that are used to support a federal funding opportunity.

 IV.
-APPLICABILITY
+Applicability

 1. This Policy and any associated procedures are applicable to all University Members.

-2. This Policy is separate and distinct from the University of Maryland Policy and Procedures on Conflict of Interest (COI) and Conflict of Commitment (COC) (II-3.10[A]) (II-3.10[B]) (“COI/COC Policy and Procedures”).
+2. This Policy is separate and distinct from the University of Maryland Policy on Conflict of Interest (COI) and Conflict of Commitment (COC) (II-3.10(A)(“the COI/COC Policy”)) and the Disclosure and Conflict Management Guidelines.

 3. Compliance with this Policy does not relieve University Members of their obligation to: